betrusted-io/betrusted-ec/doc/Rust.md

 breakpoints don't work unless you turn off use compressed breakpoints.

 Local docs are available with `rustup doc --book` and `rustup doc`

+Using vscode, you'll want the Rust(rls) extension, and Better TOML extensions. emacs user may enjoy the "emacs friendly keymap"